1071-DataScience/finalproject-LauskiMori/README.md

 ```

 * Data Visualization <br />
-     We simply output the performances of the models as png pictures in this code by different dimensions from aiding research pourposes directly without extra access to the internet.
+     We simply output the performances of the models as png pictures in this code by different dimensions from aiding research pourposes directly without extra access to the internet.<br />
+     The output pictures are at folder of "results", and the directory format looks like: results/<The Dimension Folder Name>
 ## Folder organization and its related information

 ### docs
-* Your presentation, 1071_datascience_FP_<yourID|groupName>.ppt/pptx/pdf, by **Jan.
-15**
-* Any related document for the final project
-  * papers
-  * software user guide
+* Presentation slides demonstrated on Jan 15, 2019
+* Feature definition of Source data in word documentation

 ### data